statamic/docs/content/collections/docs/installation.md

 _(hint: replace `{change_me}` with whatever you'd like to name your site.)_

+After you've installed, make sure to point your web server to your `public` folder.
+If you use Laravel Valet, that will be automatically picked up.

 ### Starter Kits

 You can also use one of the starter kits to jump ahead with a pre-built site.
 Each starter kit has its own installation docs.